Sales Leadership Training

 Will This Sales Candidate Really Fail If We Hire Him?

-This week I called the type of candidate that traditional HR professionals love - his resume was formatted, there were no typos, his background was exactly what my client craved - but the assessment wasn't so impressed with him; he was a borderline candidate at best.
-Normally this candidate would not have received a call from me but because he was a good fit, I was looking for a needle in a haystack candidate (again) and was on the cusp, there was no downside to a 3-minute call.
+This week I called a candidate – the type that traditional HR professionals love because his resume was formatted, there were no typos, and his background was exactly what my client craved.
+But the assessment wasn’t impressed with him; he was a borderline candidate at best.
+Normally this candidate would not have received a call from me but because he was a good fit, I was looking for a needle in a haystack candidate (again) and he was on the cusp, there was no downside to a 3-minute call.

 What a disaster!
 He didn't engage me ("Hi"), couldn't articulate how his experience met the description in the job posting ("I did all of that"), failed to string a complete sentence together ("Mine was more money") and didn't provide a single example, detail or explanation.
 He also failed to ask a single question.
 And he was on the cusp.
 Weak salespeople don't sound that bad so why didn't the assessment tell me about this issue?